jezzsantos/ServiceStack.Webhooks/README.md

 A subscriber that subscribes to your raised events  would need to provide a HTTP POST endpoint to receive the webhook event.

+The URL to that endpoint is the  `Config.Url` of the created subscription.

 In the case of the "hello" event above, the POSTed request would look something like this:

 ```